 Where to stay in Isla Holbox

 Budget - Casa Vainilla Holbox has excellent reviews about its rooms, free bikes, friendly owner and sunset views.
 It is a short walk out of town so the bikes come in handy but you will have much more peaceful nights.
 Check reviews and prices here!
-The only downside is a lack of air-conditioning.
+The only downside is the lack of air-conditioning.
 If you're visiting in summer you may want to consider Golden Paradise Hostel instead.

 Mid-range - Hotel Puerto Holbox is pretty much the cheapest place on the beach and it has great reviews.
 If we could have got a refund for our hotel, this is where we would have moved to.
 With a pool, beach loungers and an included breakfast it's a great deal.
 Check reviews and availability now!

 Splurge - Villas HM Paraiso del Mar is perfect for a little extra luxury.
 They are set back from the beach slightly with a private sun lounger area.
 The style, bikes, staff and included breakfast all make this place a winner with those who stay.
 It also has a pool and a restaurant for those nights you can't be bothered to make the short walk into town.
 Check pictures and reviews now!